GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

   3. Must be applicable for use on corn in the United States;

-  4. Must not be already on the market or near-market;
+  4. Must be an EEF or technology not currently on the market or near-market, or a technology concept that is not a traditional EEF and not in commercial use as a fertilizer;

   5. Must ultimately be compatible with current agricultural machinery and practices used for common large scale production such as planters, fertilizer applicators or tillage equipment.